ivma1-nhs/eligibility-signposting-api/infrastructure/stacks/networking/README.md

 #### Add root and intermediary CAs to our truststore

-1. Download the INT CA certificates from [here](https://digital.nhs.uk/services/spine/updating-nhs-public-key-infrastructure-certificates/g2-certificate-technical-implementation#certificate-downloads)

-  * NHS INT Root Authority G2 (Trusted Root)
-  * NHS Authentication G2 (Intermediate/Subordinate)
+1. Download the INT CA certificates from [here](https://digital.nhs.uk/services/spine/updating-nhs-public-key-infrastructure-certificates/g2-certificate-technical-implementation#certificate-downloads), specifically the NHS INT Root Authority G2 (Trusted Root) and NHS Authentication G2 (Intermediate/Subordinate)
 2.  `cat intermediate-cert.pem root-cert.pem > truststore.pem` **in this order** to create a truststore.pem.
 This is used in `infrastructure/stacks/api-layer/truststore_s3_bucket.tf`
 3. Upload the truststore.pem to the s3 location and bucket in point 2.

 #### Validate CSR